blkluv/luvgames/data/blog/solutions/recovering-billions-in-racial-justice-pledges-with-blockchain-tech.md

 ![Show me the money](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcDlxNGczd3Jtend1NnlvZWxxdWRocno3amRvdjhweWY3dHZ0ZDNzMSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/9HQRIttS5C4Za/giphy.gif)

 Companies that pledged, donated, and didn't donate to racial justice causes following the death of George Floyd, with amounts:

 Pledged and Donated:

-* Amazon: Pledged $10 million and donated $1 million to the NAACP Legal Defense and Educational Fund.
+Amazon: Pledged $10 million and donated $1 million to the NAACP Legal Defense and Educational Fund.

-* Apple: Pledged $100 million and donated $10 million to the Equal Justice Initiative.
+Apple: Pledged $100 million and donated $10 million to the Equal Justice Initiative.

-* Bank of America: Pledged $1 billion and donated $100 million to the National Urban League.
+Bank of America: Pledged $1 billion and donated $100 million to the National Urban League.

-* Ben & Jerry's: Pledged $250,000 and donated $100,000 to the Black Lives Matter Global Network Foundation.
+Ben & Jerry's: Pledged $250,000 and donated $100,000 to the Black Lives Matter Global Network Foundation.

-* BlackRock: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+BlackRock: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* Boeing: Pledged $10 million and donated $1 million to the National Urban League.
+Boeing: Pledged $10 million and donated $1 million to the National Urban League.

-* Cisco Systems: Pledged $5 million and donated $1 million to the NAACP Legal Defense and Educational Fund.
+Cisco Systems: Pledged $5 million and donated $1 million to the NAACP Legal Defense and Educational Fund.

-* Coca-Cola: Pledged $50 million and donated $10 million to the National Urban League.
+Coca-Cola: Pledged $50 million and donated $10 million to the National Urban League.

-* Comcast: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+Comcast: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* CVS Health: Pledged $50 million and donated $10 million to the National Urban League.
+CVS Health: Pledged $50 million and donated $10 million to the National Urban League.
-* Dell Technologies: Pledged $10 million and donated $1 million to the NAACP Legal Defense and Educational Fund.
+Dell Technologies: Pledged $10 million and donated $1 million to the NAACP Legal Defense and Educational Fund.

-* Disney: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+Disney: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* Facebook: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+Facebook: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* Google: Pledged $250 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+Google: Pledged $250 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* IBM: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+IBM: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* Intel: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.
+Intel: Pledged $100 million and donated $10 million to the NAACP Legal Defense and Educational Fund.

-* Johnson & Johnson: Pledged $100 million and donated $10 to ?
+Johnson & Johnson: Pledged $100 million and donated $10 million to [organization not specified].

 Be the first person to complete the quest of creating the full list [here](https://zealy.io/c/luvnft/questboard/)